poudel/poudel.github.io/content/ktm-street-lights.md

 draft: false
 ---

-This is what a dystopia must look like.
+"This is what a dystopia must look like."

 I remember thinking that the first time I saw the flickering lights on the lamp posts on the Thapathali bridge.
 That was a year ago when I was returning home from work, from Pulchowk to Anamnagar.
 The bridge in question is the one that joins Thapathali and Kopundol.

 There was a heavy rainfall a few days ago.
 When I was walking back home that evening, I paused on the middle of the bridge to see the